 Without these two accounts, NRI share trading in India is not possible.

-Bank Accounts NRIs Need to Invest in Mutual Funds in India
+Bank Accounts required for NRIs to Invest in Mutual Funds in India

 The NRI share trading account in India offers Non-Resident Indians (NRIs) the ability to invest in the Indian stock market despite residing in a foreign country.
 This is a specially-designed account that adheres to the rules and regulations of India.